 Tip from the pro: This young tequila is best served at 16 °C .

 Let’s continue with our Padre Azul Reposado

-In order to be classified as „Reposado“, a tequila needs to mature for a minimum of 2 months in barrels.
-For our Reposado, the minimum is 8 months of maturing in hand-selected oak bourbon barrels, so that it has enough time to develop its characteristic flavour.
+In order to be classified as „Reposado“ a tequila needs to mature for a minimum of 2 months in barrels.
+For our Reposado, the minimum is 8 months of maturing in hand-selected bourbon oak barrels, so that it has enough time to develop its characteristic flavor.

 Again, we pour a slug into our glass, swirl the tequila gently, close our eyes and perceive the aroma.

 David Rios is enthused:the same basic flavour notes that come with the previous tequila, but with wood tones, vanilla notes, like candies; very delicate